simplepayment/simplepayment.github.io/index.md

 ## Payment Notification

-Upon successful payment, payment notification will be sent to the url you configured in our backend via POST method.
+Upon successful payment, payment notification will be sent to the payment notifcation url configured in our backend via POST method, we expect a **OK** ( string ) as response, to stop retrying.
+Pleae take note that you may receive multiple payment notifications for a same transaction.

 The payment notifcation will be sent from 119.81.215.153